 How Does Factoring Position a Business for Growth?

 Factoring, also known as invoice financing or account receivable financing, is a financial method that allows a business to access the capital denoted in their invoices before payment from their customers is due.
 Through the process of selling invoices to a third-party company, called a factor, a business can improve their financial status, positioning it for growth opportunities.
-A supply chain finance company uses tools such as factoring and reverse factoring to provide tailored financing for your company’s cash flow needs.
+A supply chain finance company uses tools such as export factoring and reverse factoring to provide tailored financing for your company’s cash flow needs.

 How does Factoring Work?

 To initiate the factoring process, you and your factor will establish a contractual agreement.
 Before the agreement is signed, the factor first vets the creditworthiness of your customers.
 Once the customers are approved, the factor then purchases your invoices and advances cash to your company.
 The factor will then collect the debts from the customers at a later date.
 This process allows you to receive cash promptly instead of waiting to collect the debt from your customers, thus giving you a steady supply of working capital.

 While the administrative elements are appealing, the biggest advantage of factoring is the ability to access your company’s finances faster, leading to opportunities for organizational growth.

 ● Reduced administrative overhead: By selling invoices to a factoring company, you free up the overhead involved in your business’s accounts receivable staff and tasks.
 This allows your business to utilize their resources elsewhere within the company.
 Factoring may also provide an opportunity for decreased payroll expenses.

 ● Flexibility: A startup company can just as easily benefit from factoring as a large and established corporation.
 Factor agreements can be adapted to fit the needs of your organization.

 ● Efficiency: Factoring simplifies the collection of invoices by transferring this process to the factoring company.